-- (1) A course examination is passed if it has at least received the grade "pass" (4.0). - (2) A Master's thesis and oral examination is passed if it has at least received the grade "pass" (4.0). - (3) The Admissions and Examinations Board will send the student a written letter if they have failed an examination, with information to repeat examinations and deadlines.
-This written statement must include information on the right to appeal. - (4) Coursework and examinations are ultimately failed if the student has failed the first examination and one of the repeat examinations.
-The admission to the Master of Science Global Urban Health is revoked. - (5) A written examination that has been graded and failed by a single examiner must be graded again by an examiner appointed by the board.
+(1) A course examination is passed if it has at least received the grade "pass" (4.0).

+(2) The Admissions and Examinations Board will send the student a written letter if they have failed an examination, with information to repeat examinations and deadlines.
+This written statement must include information on the right to appeal.

+(3) Coursework and examinations are ultimately failed if the student has failed the first examination and one of the repeat examinations.
+The admission to the Master of Science Global Urban Health is revoked.

+(4) A written examination that has been graded and failed by a single examiner must be graded again by an examiner appointed by the board.
 The final grade is the arithmetic mean of the two grades.